Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 Things to consider

 As humans we are all tied together by one unique experience, death.
-Every year on average 60 million people die1.
-In the United Kingdom alone this figure is 670,000, yet despite this, the topic of death remains a taboo conversation easily avoided2.
+Every year on average 60 million people die.
+In the United Kingdom alone this figure is 670,000, yet despite this, the topic of death remains a taboo conversation easily avoided

 Death can often be associated with triggering feelings of anxiety and fear, both about one’s own end and the fear of loss of loved ones.
 Starting a conversation about death may bring up uncomfortable emotions and existential concerns that people tend to want to avoid.
 This can make getting affairs in order before a death incredibly challenging.